agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 Overview
 ========

-`Explicit configuration`_ can be passed in, otherwise, configuration is read from a `configuration file`_.
+`Raw configuration`_ can be explicitly passed in, otherwise, configuration is read from a `configuration file`_.

 Data in a configuration file can be supplemented with configuration by `environment variable`_.